xiaolu1211/junranpeng.github.io/_pages/about.md

 # 🔈 Join Us
-Please feel free to contact me for possible cooperation if you are interested in our projects or 3D vision research.
+Please feel free to contact me (chuanchen.luo@sdu.edu.cn) for possible cooperation if you are interested in our projects or 3D vision research.

 # 🔥 News